se-thorbergr/SE-VIOS-DevFramework/docs/architecture/VIOS-Architecture.md

 - PowerShell: `tools/Verify-TemplatesSync.ps1`

 RELAXED mode warns on `.csproj` drift (after ignoring XML comments and ProjectReference-only groups).
 STRICT mode fails on that drift.

+### 2.2 Inherited build knobs

+These TFM/LangVersion knobs are inherited via Directory.Build.props; do not set them in individual .csproj files.

 ---